 The expression of interest must be accompanied by a skills assessment by the appropriate skills assessing body for the applicant’s occupation (obtained at the applicant’s expense) and other personal information.
-Only those occupations on the relevant Skilled Occupation List will be considered (see www.border.gov.au).
-DIBP will then decide whether it will accept their offer by “selecting” them.
+Only those occupations on the relevant Skilled Occupation List will be considered (see www.homeaffairs.gov.au).
+Home Affairs then decides whether it will accept their offer by “selecting” them.

 Whether a SkillSelect offer will be made will depend upon how many applicants for each skilled occupation have already been selected in the migrant program year.
 If the number in a particular occupation has been reached, no offer will be made.
 If the number has not been reached and the expression of interest indicates that the proposed applicant would score more than 60 points, an offer may be made.
 However, if the numbers in the particular occupation category are greater than needed, offers only go to the highest points scored in that round.